 Must emphasize issues and qualifications presented by candidates in a professional, positive, accurate manner.

-Academy Nominating Committee Role in Campaigning
+Academy Nominating Committee (elected officials) Role in Campaigning

 Should encourage all members to vote.